rohit180497/rohit180497/README.md

 - **Location**: Boston, Massachusetts, USA
 - **Interests**: Machine Learning, Data Science, Large Language Models, MLOps,  Deep Learning, Open-Source Projects

-## 📦 My Published Packages
-- Check out my Python package EDAExcelReport (https://pypi.org/project/EDAExcelReport/) your go-to tool for effortless exploratory data analysis (EDA).
-With just a single line of code, you can generate comprehensive Excel reports, complete with statistics and visualizations, tailored for datasets with binary target variables.
-Simplify your EDA process today!

-- Designed and published MLEssentials on PyPI, providing a one-stop solution for machine learning development by resolving version compatibility issues across libraries.
-Simplifies model building and deployment—just install via pip and start developing without dependency conflicts. (https://pypi.org/project/MLEssentials/)

-- Designed and published WebScrapingTool on PyPI, to simplify the installation of essential web scraping libraries.
-With just one command, you can have access to all the major libraries needed to build and run web scrapers efficiently. (https://pypi.org/project/WebScrapingTool/)

 ## 🛠️ Tools